RishabhSharma647/Numpy-Logistic-Regression/README.md

 # Numpy Logistic Regression
-Regularized Logistic Regression in Numpy for Binary Classification of Perovskite Materials Phases
+Regularized Logistic Regression in Numpy for Binary Classification of Perovskite Materials Phases using Batch Gradient Descent